 Wednesday's fire is a culmination of several months of planning to find the right weather, right area and right time.
 Doing a prescribed burn early in the year is key to prevent larger fires later on.
 Jeremiah Phillips, Assistant Fire Manager, says it's also a part of restoring a natural balance to the area.

-agency want to restore a natural process back into a natural environment,"
+"We as an agency want to restore a natural process back into a natural environment," said Phillips.

 Balance is the goal of the U.S. Fish and Wildlife Service as they set fire to thousands of acres of vegetation, both dead and alive.
 During the burns, animals on the refuge knew exactly what to do, move to safety.

 "The animals do a very good job of moving out of the way, they're very experienced with being around fire and living around fire," said Phillips.